andyshep/Waypoints/README.md

 See the `Example` project for iOS and OS X demos.

+##Requirements

+* iOS 8.0 or Mac OS X 10.10
+* Xcode 6.3

 ##Installation

+To use Waypoints in your Xcode project via [Carthage](https://github.com/Carthage/Carthage), add the following to your `Cartfile`:

+    github "andyshep/Waypoints"

-Clone the repo and copy `LocationTracker.swift` into your Xcode project.
+Or clone the repo directly and copy `LocationTracker.swift` into your Xcode project.

 ##Configuration